Hello, I’m Kim Traina-Nolan!

-I continued my professional work with culturally diverse populations in a multitude of therapeutic settings, which have included domestic violence shelters, inner city schools, New York City Preventive Family Services and Inpatient Psychiatric hospitals.
-I have a strong clinical background and expansive knowledge in psycho therapeutic counseling.
-I have an acute understand on factors influencing human responses and behaviors which has allowed me to approach my clients with empathy and compassion.
-I am a strong believer in the importance of professional development and continue to expand on my practice knowledge through post graduate studies in trauma and resilience.
+I continued my professional work with culturally diverse populations in a multitude of therapeutic settings, which have included domestic violence shelters, inner-city schools, New York City Preventive Family Services, and Inpatient Psychiatric hospitals.
+I have a strong clinical background and expansive knowledge in psychotherapeutic counseling.
+I have an acute understanding of factors influencing human responses and behaviors which has allowed me to approach my clients with empathy and compassion.
+I am a strong believer in the importance of professional development and continue to expand on my practice knowledge through post-graduate studies in trauma and resilience.

 I am a member of the American Art Therapy Associate (AATA) and the New Jersey Art Therapy Association (NJATA)

 The American Art Therapy Association defines Art Therapy as: